ExpediaGroup/styx/docs/user-guide/configure-overview.md

   maxInitialLength: 4096
   # The maximum combined size of the HTTP headers in bytes.
   maxHeaderSize: 65536
-  # The maximum size of an HTTP chunk in bytes.
-  maxChunkSize: 8192
   # Time in milliseconds Styx Proxy Service waits for an incoming request from client
   # before replying with 408 Request Timeout.
   requestTimeoutMillis: 12000